 The Wage Protection System (WPS) is an electronic salary transfer system that allows the Ministry of Human Resources and Emiratisation (MOHRE) to monitor the payment of wages to employees in the private sector.
 Its primary goal is to ensure that employees are paid the correct amount and on time, as stipulated in their employment contracts, thereby protecting workers' rights and enhancing transparency in the labor market.

-You can find more details on the official MOHRE website.
+You can find more official details on the MOHRE WPS portal.

 Penalties for Non-Compliance